Ieds May Come In Many Forms

 The portability of backpack IEDs makes them a formidable threat.
 They can be deployed in crowded areas, such as markets or public transportation hubs, maximizing

 the potential for casualties.
-The psychological impact of these attacks is also significant, as they can create a climate of fear and insecurity.
+And the psychological impact of these attacks is also significant, as they can create a climate of fear and insecurity.
 The ease with which backpack IEDs can be concealed and deployed makes them a persistent challenge for security forces.

 3. Improvised Pipe Bombs